Eschatologue/CM_wiki/docs/class/magus/index.md

 ### Level 1: Arcane Armoury

-You learn the signature enchantment of the Magi, marking you as a member of their ranks.
+*"You learn the signature enchantment of the Magi, marking you as a member of their ranks."*{.quote}

 Over the course of 1 hour, which can be during a **:rest-short: Short** or **:rest-long: Long Rest**, you can touch one melee weapon, shield, or set of armour to perform a ritual adding the item to your **Arcane Armoury**.
 Your Arcane Armoury is an extradimensional space that only its Magus can access.

 Objects in your **Arcane Armoury** gain the following benefits: